-- Fluid in the ears for more than three or four months following an ear infection
+- Fluid in both ears for three or more months and hearing problems

 - Changes in the actual structure of the eardrum from ear infections